 Retail:

 Large retail establishments frequently utilize split shifts, especially during peak seasons like holidays.
 These shifts are instrumental in covering stores’ extended opening and closing hours.
-By doing so, retailers can efficiently manage their workforce to provide uninterrupted service to shoppers.
+By doing so, retailers can efficiently manage their workforce to provide constant service to shoppers.

 Benefits of Split Shifts